Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Experiment

 \subsubsection{CityFlow}

 CityFlow \citep{tang2019cityflow} is one of the earliest and most representative open-source MCVT datasets, released by NVIDIA Research in 2019.
-It contains approximately 3.25 hours of 960p traffic video recorded from 46 cameras across 10 intersections in a medium-sized U.S.\ city, covering roughly 2.5\,km of roadway.
-In this study, we use the training and validation splits (40 cameras) to pre-train our feature extractor, and the 6-camera test split to evaluate the performance of the proposed SAE-MCVT pipeline.
+Its test-set layout is shown in~\cref{fig:cityflow}.
+The dataset contains approximately 3.25 hours of 960p traffic video recorded from 46 cameras across 10 intersections in a medium-sized U.S.\ city, covering roughly 2.5\,km of roadway.
+In our experiment, we use the training and validation splits (40 cameras) to fine-tune the feature extractor, and the 6-camera test split to evaluate the performance of the proposed EASE-MCVT pipeline.